joshishikha/TaskPrioritization/README.md

-#Focus App
+#Focus App for PRI actvities and tasks
-#Tech stack - HTML, JavaScript, CSS
+#Productivity app